-These really come down to your contractor's labor costs – these will be higher in major cities, for example; the size and intricacy of the space to be tiled – a larger kitchen or bigger tiles are more cost efficient to tile than smaller, awkward spaces and smaller tiles that require more grouting and more grout.
+These really come down to your contractor's labor costs.
+These will be higher in major cities, for example, and the size and intricacy of the space to be tiled.
+Bigger tiles are a more cost-effective choice in a larger kitchen than smaller tiles.
+Awkward spaces and smaller tiles require more grouting and therefore more grout.

 Costs by kitchen tile types

-From cost-efficient ceramic kitchen tile to space-enhancing glass tile, we examine the potential budgets you will need to cater for.
+From cost-efficient ceramic kitchen tiles to space-enhancing glass tiles, we examine the potential budgets you will need to cater for.

-If you‘re looking for a low cost option that will give your kitchen a great look, ceramic tile could be the best type for you.
+If you‘re looking for a low cost option that will give your kitchen a great look, ceramic tiles could be the best type for you.

-One thing to be aware of if you choose ceramic tile is that some are only suitable for using on the wall as a backsplash and can’t be laid on the floor, so check suitability before buying.
+One thing to be aware of if you choose ceramic tiles is that some are only suitable as kitchen wall tiles or as a backsplash and can’t be laid on the floor, so check suitability before buying.

-Terracotta tile is actually a type of ceramic tile made from clay and has a characteristic warm red-brown color.
-They’re popular for farmhouse style kitchen flooring, and terracotta tile can also be attractive as a backsplash.
+Terracotta tiles are actually a type of ceramic tile made from clay and have a characteristic warm red-brown color.
+They’re popular kitchen flooring ideas for farmhouse style kitchens and terracotta tiles can also be attractive as a backsplash.

 You might pay from around $12 per square foot for terracotta tiles suitable for floors and walls (£30 per square meter).

-Porcelain tile is harder and denser than ceramic, less porous, and can stand up to heavy foot traffic, making it a deservedly popular option as flooring.
-It’s suitable for walls as well with the only caveat being that you should consider the weight of the individual tile in which you’re interested to be confident the wall can take the load.
+They're suitable for walls as well with the only caveat being that you should consider the weight of the individual tile in which you’re interested in to be confident the wall can take the load.

-Just like with ceramic tile, the price of porcelain tile can range considerably and you could pay much more, but you’ll find a wide range of options at lower and mid price points.
+Just like with ceramic tiles, the price of porcelain tiles can range considerably and you could pay much more, but you’ll find a wide range of options at lower and mid price points.

 The cost of natural stone varies according to the type of stone: rarer stones or rarer colorways of a particular stone come with a higher price tag, as you’d expect.

-Slate kitchen tile comes in formats that can work on walls and floors as well as wall-only designs.
+- Slate kitchen tiles come in formats that can work on walls and floors as well as wall-only designs.
 Expect to pay from around $3 per square foot (£50 per square meter).

-Travertine tile, which can be used on both floors and walls depending on the individual tile design, might cost from around $5 per square foot (£50 per square meter).
+- Travertine tiles, which can be used on both floors and walls depending on the individual tile design, might cost from around $5 per square foot (£50 per square meter).

-Granite tile is available for walls and floors.
+- Granite tiles are available for walls and floors.
 When it comes to cost, count on spending from around $7 per square foot (£80 per square meter).

-Limestone kitchen tile will likely cost from around $20 per square foot (£60 per square meter) and can be used on both walls and floors, depending on the individual tile design.
+- Limestone kitchen tiles will likely cost from around $20 per square foot (£60 per square meter) and can be used on both walls and floors, depending on the individual tile design.

-Glass is used to create attractive tile and mosaic tile.
-While it can make for an eye-catching backsplash, you’ll need to stick to using it only on walls as it’s not suitable as kitchen flooring.
+Glass is used to create attractive tiles and mosaic tiles.
+As far as kitchen tile backsplash ideas go it's an eye-catching choice, but you’ll need to stick to using it only on walls as it’s not suitable as kitchen flooring.

 Glass wall tiles for the kitchen cost from around $4 per square foot (£25 per square meter).

-Ceramic tile can be the best choice and cheap to buy for a kitchen.
+Ceramic tiles can be the best choice and cheap to buy for a kitchen.
 Of all the tile types you might consider, ceramic should prove the most affordable.

-Which tiles are best for an individual kitchen will, of course, depend on your lifestyle as well as your budget, but ceramic tiles do have a list of advantages.
+Which tiles that are best for an individual kitchen will, of course, depend on your lifestyle as well as your budget, ceramic tiles do have a list of advantages.

-The possible downsides of ceramic tile are that it is less hardwearing than some other materials, and more porous.
+The possible downsides of ceramic tiles are that they are less hardwearing than some other materials, and more porous.

 Which type of tile is best for a kitchen?

-The best type of tile for kitchen will be determined by factors such as foot traffic, likelihood of splashes, care needs, and – of course – style, when it comes to the floor.
+The best type of tile for a kitchen floor will be determined by factors such as foot traffic, likelihood of splashes, care needs, and of course style.

 Wall tiles don’t have to be as durable, so it’s likely that aesthetic concerns will dominate the decision here.

-For low cost but extremely wide choice, ceramic tile is deservedly popular.
-Porcelain tile will generally cost a little more, but could be worth it for a higher traffic floor and to withstand spillages better – which could be a winning quality in a home with kids and pets.
+For a low cost option with a wide range of choices, ceramic tiles are deservedly popular.
+Porcelain tiles will generally cost a little more, but could be worth it for a higher traffic floor and to withstand spillages better, which could be a winning quality in a home with kids and pets.

-Choosing one or other isn’t a necessity.
-A combination of ceramic tile on the walls and porcelain on the floor could be a cost-effective way to a stylish and functional kitchen.
+Choosing one or the other isn’t a necessity.
+A combination of ceramic tiles on the walls and porcelain on the floor could be a cost-effective way to achieve a stylish and functional kitchen.